apiaryio/apiaryio.github.com/_posts/2015-06-09-Fostering-Creativity-with-Semantically-Rich-APIs.md

 > The value of a well designed object is when it has such a rich set of affordances, that the people who use it can do things with it that the designer never imagined.

-The idea is that by communicating the semantics of a more richly-defined system, you empower your users to be innovative and intrinsically provide value to them.
+The idea is that by communicating the semantics of a more richly-defined system, you empower your users to be innovative and intrinsically provide better value to them.
 Inversely, the less you communicate about what users may do with your API, the less value you provide and the less innovative your users can be.

 ## Example: Thinking Through a Simple Design

 It may be beneficial to look at an example of thinking this way.
-We'll use API Blueprint for designing a simple API for a todo list service.
-API Blueprint allows for writing simple documents that can be converted into machine readable formats.
-Additionally, API Blueprint can be written iteratively as we'll see.
+We'll use API Blueprint to quickly design and describe todo list API.
+The benefits here are that I get to use API Blueprint to write in human-readable text yet convert to a machine readable format, so I am not tied to implementation.
+Additionally, we can write our document iteratively by waiting to add implementation details until later.

-Below is the first step in designing this API, with a a few assumptions on what that API should do.
-It's a Todo List
+Below is the first step to designing our todo list API, with a a few assumptions on what that API should do.

 ```markdown
 FORMAT: 1A